Why Do Fear Mongers Like to Fear Monger? Stand Strong and Overcome

 – The S&P 500 surged 10.8% in October 2011, its best month since 1991, despite the pervasive fearmongering.

-– Low-volatility bull markets like the 1990s and 2003-2007 generated much better returns than the high-volatility bear markets that fearmongers warned about.
+Low-volatility bull markets, such as those of the 1990s and 2003-2007, generated much better returns than the high-volatility bear markets that fearmongers warned about.

 – As of April 20, 2007, the VIX volatility index closed at 12.43, its lowest level since then, contrary to claims of impending doom.